adi-g15/kharcha/README.md

-multiple sources ('source languages' in case of compilers), all of which much convert to a known & expected format of "Intermediate Representation", which in our case is just a list of objects, where each object must have some keys such as 'text', 'debit', 'credit', 'balance' and 'date' etc.
+multiple sources ('source languages' in case of compilers), all of which much convert to a known & expected format of "Intermediate Representation", which in our case is just a list of objects, where each object must have some keys such as 'text', 'debit', 'credit' and 'date' etc.

 The current design splits the process of analysing into 4 stages: